snoopdave/blogql/README.md

 BlogQL is a learning project; something I started to help enhance my knowlege of learn Node, TypeScript, React, GraphQL and GitHub Actions.
 Currently the system supports login via Google, single blog per user, a rich-text blog post editor and a GraphQL API accessible via API key.

+Here's a two-miniute video demo of the BlogQL UI as it stands today:

 [![Two-minute demo of BlogQL UI](https://github.com/snoopdave/blogql/blob/main/demo/demo-image.png)](https://vimeo.com/811456421 "BlogQL UI - Click to Watch!")

 ## The stack